 I was caught in a “process” that I quite frankly believed in as a tool for the formation of God’s ministers but which had become more of a tool for proving that women are not appropriate and acceptable candidates for this “process” and which threatened to “process” the first woman right out of the program.
 Very shortly, you can read all about how close this came to being a reality and how I survived “the Process.”

-Watch for my upcoming book, “Lady Father: How I Survived Outrageous Discrimination in the Church.”
-Subscribe to this blog now and you will be notified of the publication date in advance.
+Watch for the re-birth of my memoir, “Lady Father.”
+Subscribe to this blog now and you will be notified of the re-publication date in advance.
 Use the form to the right and then keep reading for more “sneak peeks” in future blogs.